Breaks, Moving In & Out

 Transitions can be stressful.

-When you are packing to come to College for the first time there are many questions: what do I bring?
+When you are packing to come to campus for the first time there are many questions: what do I bring?
 Will my roommate like me?
 What is a loft?
 Is there room for all my stuff?
 What do you mean I have to do my own laundry? and does Dominos deliver?

 Before you know it you will be making plans for breaks, whether it is Fall, Thanksgiving, Winter or Spring.
 These all have their own stressors and questions to be answered: What if they did convert my room to an exercise room at home?
 Will I still like my old friends and will they like me?
 When should I plan my flight home?
 Where should I take my service trip?
 Where did this extra weight come from?

 Then, at the end of the year, moving out means other stressors: Where did all this extra stuff come from and how do I get it into that tiny car?
 Exactly how clean?
 When do I have to leave?
 And OMG, how long has that pizza been under my bed?